centreon/centreon-documentation/cloud/getting-started/cloud-beyond-basics.md

 ## Invite other users

-Get information about the [CIAM](../ciam/ciam.md) (Customer Identity and Access Management): the module to manage user accounts.
+Find out about the [CIAM](../ciam/ciam.md) (Customer Identity and Access Management): the module to manage user accounts.

 ## Organize your monitoring